Don’t let the rain spoil your tour

 Historic Center, Salvador – BA.

 Phone: (71) 2201-6300

 Fasano Restaurant – Serves guests and visitors, by appointment or not.
-Serves breakfast, lunch and dinner.
+It serves breakfast, lunch and dinner.

-It has models, clothes and instruments borrowed by the party’s artists, photos, historical documents, and two cinemas where visitors can characterize themselves and learn the rhythms of the party with the help of monitors.
-Many video projections are also part of the collection and much more.
+It has models, clothes and instruments borrowed by the party’s artists, photos and historical documents and two cinemas where visitors can get dressed and learn the rhythms of the festival with the help of monitors.
+Several video projections are also part of the collection and much more.
 In addition, the terrace has an awe-inspiring view of the All Saints Bay.
 You can spend hours inside.
-It’s unmissable.
+Unmissable.
+Learn more at this link.

 Address: Praça Ramos de Queirós, no number – Pelourinho, Salvador – BA, 40026-055